-Fell’s point is a historic, waterfront neighborhood in Baltimore.
+Fell’s Point is a historic, waterfront neighborhood in Baltimore.
 Here’s how to make a day of your Fell's Point explorations.

 One of the oldest neighborhoods in Baltimore, Fell’s Point was once a bustling shipbuilding port, and has served as the home to jazz singer Billie Holiday and abolitionist Frederick Douglass.
 Its visage has remained largely unchanged since its founding—picture Belgian block streets, waterfront restaurants and cozy boutiques just a few blocks east of the Inner Harbor.
 Spend a day during your next visit to Baltimore exploring historic Fell’s Point.
 There are so many things to see, eat, do and enjoy in this walkable neighborhood.

 Things To Do in Fell's Point

 Established in 1763, Fell’s Point is a city, state and National Historic District and boasts more than 300 buildings on the National Register, including the oldest standing residence in Baltimore City, the Robert Long House, which is open for private tours by reservation.
 You can also learn about Fell’s Point’s history as home to Frederick Douglass and the first African American-owned shipyard in the country at the Frederick Douglass-Isaac Myers Maritime Park Museum.
 Take a Baltimore Ghost Tour to uncover the neighborhood’s haunted history.
 Walk the Belgian block streets, the original stone bricks brought over by trade ships from Europe, to Broadway Market, a year-round indoor market built in 1786 that houses a number of international delicacies and local treats.
 Once you’re done, stop for a drink at the city’s oldest bar, The Horse You Came In On Saloon (rumored to be Edgar Allan Poe’s last stop before his mysterious death).